 Teeth vary in size, shape and their location in the jaws.
 These differences enable teeth to work together to help you chew, speak and smile.
 They also help give your face its shape and form.
-At birth people usually have 20 primary (baby) teeth, which often erupt about 6 months of age.
-They are then shed at various times throughout childhood.
+At birth people usually have 20 baby (primary) teeth, which start to come in (erupt) at about 6 months of age.
+They fall out (shed) at various times throughout childhood.
 By age 21, all 32 of the permanent teeth have usually erupted.

 Permanent Teeth Eruption Chart (PDF)